DaveXRouz/Codexs_bot_Git/FULL_PROJECT_AUDIT.md

 **Overall Grade:** **A- (92/100)**

-The Codexs.ai Telegram Bot is a well-structured, production-ready application with excellent code quality, comprehensive error handling, and thorough documentation.
+The Codexs Telegram Bot is a well-structured, production-ready application with excellent code quality, comprehensive error handling, and thorough documentation.
 The project demonstrates professional software development practices with only minor areas for improvement.

 **Key Strengths:**
 - ✅ Excellent code organization and structure